 I’m not very familiar with that.

 Maybe that’s an older term.
-I’m dating myself up putting that one, but it’s change of pressure over change of time, DP over DT.
+I’m dating myself, but it’s a change of pressure over a change of time, DP over DT.
 Basically, it has to do with the anacrotic limb of the arterial line.
 Do you know which side the anacrotic limb is?

 Not very familiar.
 I know you’re referring to the upstroke before the dicrotic notch.

 It would be the upstroke.
 What is the upstroke on that arterial line?
 Tell me.

 If I’m not mistaken, the upstroke of the arterial line is telling you that the heart is going into systole.
 It’s the beginning of systole when your ventricles are contracting and you have the major force of the blood running through the blood vessels.

 Could it tell me then by the slope of that or the DP over DT that I was talking about?
 Could that tell me whether my heart has a contractility issue or not?

 I’m not quite sure, but I would assume that it could, at least.